snoyberg/posa-chapter/warp.md

 Mighttpd provides performance on par with nginx.
 This article will explain
 the architecture of Warp and how we improved its performance.
+Warp can run on many platforms including Linux, BSD variants, MacOS, and Windows.
+To make our explanation simple, however, we will talk about Linux only for the rest of this article.

 ## Network programming in Haskell